 Contributors are strongly advised to consult the editors at an early stage.
 Much time and effort can be saved by obtaining early guidance from the editors on the preparation of manuscripts and illustrations.
 Authors who plan to publish related work elsewhere are advised to discuss their plans with the editors in order to ensure that unacceptable duplication does not occur.

 The editors make an initial assessment of an article and if it is considered suitable in principle, it is sent to one or more referees for comment.
 The editors then consider the referees' comments and may accept the paper unconditionally at this stage.
 If there are matters to be resolved, these will be considered by other members of the editorial panel and then discussed with the author.
 When the final form of the paper has been agreed the author will be asked to supply the text on disk (if possible) and to supply the artwork for printing.
 The final decision on publication rests with the editors.

 Authors may wish to reproduce material, printed or otherwise, from other sources.
 It is necessary to obtain the permission of the holder of copyright, if this applies, and also to obtain the permission of the owner of the material, whether it is copyright or not.
 The clearing of copyright and reproduction rights is the author's responsibility, except in the case of Ordnance Survey maps, for which application is made by the editors.

 Please note that the Society deposits electronic copies of the Collections with the Archaeology Data Service (ADS) three years after publication.
 The articles are then freely available (for personal use only) via the ADS website.
 Authors should ensure that they have permission for publication in electronic format from holders of copyright and owners of material.

-Authors of articles in the Collections receive 12 copies free of charge and may order further copies at a cost of 5p per page.
+Authors of articles in the Collections receive ten copies free of charge.
+Copies of longer contributions and notes may be supplied in pdf format.
 Copies will also be for sale to members of the Society and to the public.